sarikayra/dotfiles/README.md

 - **Extensible**: Easy to modify colors, layouts, and behaviors
 - **Personal**: Reflect my workflow preferences but adaptable to yours

-## 📸 Screenshots

-*Add your beautiful desktop screenshots here to showcase the visual appeal!*

 ## 🤝 Contributing

 Found a bug or have a suggestion?
 Feel free to: